dotnet/AspNetCore.Docs/aspnetcore/fundamentals/url-rewriting.md

 * [Apache mod_rewrite module on Apache Server](https://httpd.apache.org/docs/2.4/rewrite/)
 * [URL rewriting on Nginx](https://www.nginx.com/blog/creating-nginx-rewrite-rules/)

-Also, use the middleware when the app is hosted on [HTTP.sys server](xref:fundamentals/servers/httpsys) (formerly called [WebListener](xref:fundamentals/servers/weblistener)).
+Also, use the middleware when the app is hosted on [HTTP.sys server](xref:fundamentals/servers/httpsys).

 The main reasons to use the server-based URL rewriting technologies in IIS, Apache, and Nginx are: